temporalio/documentation/docs/server/production-deploy.md

 ## Temporal Server

 Temporal Server is a Go application which you can [import](/docs/server/options) or run as a binary (we offer [builds with every release](https://github.com/temporalio/temporal/releases)).
+Production deployments of Temporal Server should deploy each the 4 internal services separately (if you are using Kubernetes, one service per pod).

 <details>
 <summary>